 A distinction also has to be made at this point between treating clinical depression (with medication) and learning to overcome it.
 A person can be taking various medications for CD, but without the correct coping strategies, for instance, many difficulties associated with the disorder can still stand in the way of meaningful recovery.

 The general strategy for combating depression is combining psychotherapy with medication.
 We offer this combination treatment.
-One without the other means the patient is missing out on half or more of what could be making him/her better again.
+One without the other means the client is missing out on half or more of what could be making him/her better again.

-The advocacy to get help the soonest possible time aligns with the lifelong goal of mental health services like ours to reach people who need the strategies that we can teach so that clinical depression becomes something that can be managed holistically and comprehensively.
+The advocacy to get help at the soonest possible time aligns with the lifelong goal of mental health services like ours to reach people who need the strategies that we can teach so that clinical depression becomes something that can be managed holistically and comprehensively.

 A person is naturally multifaceted and unfortunately, depression can touch the various dimensions that make a person happy, productive, and functional.
-When you seek depression counseling, the following dimensions of the patient will be explored if there is a need to do so:
+When you seek depression counseling, the following dimensions of the client will be explored if there is a need to do so: